Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_regeneration_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_regeneration_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_regeneration_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_regeneration_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_regeneration_delay_ - Default: 10 - How long after taking damage you will start to regen health.\
 _randomat_regeneration_health_ - Default: 1 - How much health per second you heal.